voxpelli/eslint-config/README.md

 Absolutely, go ahead!
 I maintain this project as if multiple people are using it.
 Be sure to give me feedback and if you like it, give me a ping and say so, would make my day 😄

-## Installation
+## Usage

-Be sure to install versions of peer dependencies that are valid according to the peer dependency specification of this module.
+### Install

-As ESLint configs and dependencies can and will change their rules with major releases you will likely get an incorrect ruleset otherwise.
+Be sure to install the correct versions of peer dependencies that this module requires, else you will likely get an incorrect rule setup.

 To easily install all correct peer dependencies, you can use [`install-peerdeps`](https://www.npmjs.com/package/install-peerdeps):